Tshepangnkwe/NetSimX/topologies/01-bus-topology/README.md

 # Bus Topology Implementation

 ## Overview
-Bus topology is a network architecture where all devices are connected to a single shared communication line (backbone cable).
-This implementation demonstrates fundamental networking concepts with modern protocols.
+For my first topology, I'm implementing a bus network where all devices connect to a single shared backbone.
+This setup helps me understand how older networks worked and demonstrates important concepts like collision domains and shared bandwidth that we covered in class.

 ## Network Design